TheRoboticsClub/colab-gsoc2020-Yijia_Wu/tasks_and_exercises_description/Exercises_GUI_description.md

 #### 1. Robot arm state + teleoperator

 - Show angle value of each joint (including end effector if its articulated).
+Include angle limits, read from yaml file.
 - Show position and orientation of end effector.
 - Operate arm by **Forward Kinematics**, via sliders or similar for each joint.
 Something similar to what is implemented in the *Joints* tab of the *MotionPlanning* panel in RViz
 - Operate arm by **Inverse Kinematics**, being able to set the position (x,y,z) and orientation (r,p,y) of the end effector.
 Button to plan and execute trajectory.